 The highest of the high-end, you could get a mortgage in almost any city in the world for the price of the 9.5 version, while a 10 is also incredibly expensive.
 On the other hand, you won’t find it better if you want the rarest Curry RC card that money can buy.

-Curry has an extensive list of rookie cards, with a total of 28 recognized as official options.
+Curry has an extensive list of rookie cards, with 28 recognized as official options.
 (2009 was the last year that saw official rookie cards from multiple manufacturers after the NBA Draft.)

 Here’s a rundown in alphabetical order;